 Cordovero was a leading figure in Safed, a kabbalistic community established on the Sea of Galilee in Palestine in the 1500s.
 He became known for Pardes Rimonim, or The Pomegranate Orchard, a book that brought together nearly all existing kabbalistic teachings.
 Cordovero’s attempts to refine and explain the common conception of the sefirot proved to be enormously influential as well.
 Isaac Luria, a student of Cordovero’s for two to three years, later incorporated Cordovero’s ideas into his own theories, revolutionizing the teaching of Kabbalah.

 Luria argued that the broken pieces of the vessels descended into the world of material reality—the human realm—where they remained trapped until Kabbalah followers could liberate them through righteous kabbalistic study.
 Luria taught for just two years in Safed before dying in an epidemic.
 He wrote very little, so most of what we know of his teachings comes from his students’ transcriptions of his lectures.
 Luria’s influence was so pervasive that all of modern Kabbalah is typically referred to as “Lurianic Kabbalah.”

 A manic depressive who spent his life vacillating between two convictions: first, that he was the Messiah, and second, that he was possessed by demons.
 Meeting Nathan of Gaza convinced Tzvi that he was the Messiah, and together the two men convinced hundreds of thousands of Jews that Tzvi would lead the liberation of Palestine from the Turks and the return of the Jewish people to paradise.
 As a scholar and religious leader, Tzvi preached fervently, but often made little sense, or spoke in contradictions.
 The fundamental weakness of his convictions and his psychological state proved to be his undoing: when the Sultan of Turkey threatened to kill him in 1666, Tzvi agreed to convert to Islam, a stunning surrender that branded Tzvi as a traitor and tainted the entire kabbalistic community.

 Nathan became famous as a prophet for the false messiah, Shabbetai Tzvi.
 After 1665, his followers began to call him buzina kaddisha, or “the holy lamp,” believing he brought the light of the Messiah with him.
 Nathan of Gaza convinced hundreds of thousands that Tzvi would liberate Palestine, the historical homeland of all Jews, from Turkish rule.
 After Tzvi converted to Islam under threat of execution, Nathan continued to write impassioned defenses of Tzvi, maintaining that Tzvi was the Messiah even after Tzvi’s death in 1676.

-The head of the Kabbalah Centre, the international headquarters of Kabbalah.
-Born Feivel Grusberger in Brooklyn, Berg is a former insurance salesman who has risen to become the most recognized and influential leader of contemporary Kabbalah.
-Berg has clashed often with traditional Jewish authorities who object to the spread of Kabbalah beyond its original bounds—Kabbalah study was once limited to married Jewish men over forty with extensive knowledge of the Torah.
+Berg was the head of the Kabbalah Centre International, the world-wide headquarters of Kabbalah.
+Born Feivel Grusberger in Brooklyn, Berg was a former insurance salesman who rose to become the most recognized and influential leader of contemporary Kabbalah.
+Berg often clashed with traditional Jewish authorities who object to the spread of Kabbalah beyond its original bounds—Kabbalah study was once limited to married Jewish men over forty with extensive knowledge of the Torah.